Still34/alrest-wiki/_posts/xenoblade-general/2022-10-22-wii-model-viewing.md

 published: false
 ---

+{: .notice--info}
+This page assumes you have already dumped and extracted all of the files from your copy of the supported Xenoblade game(s).

+{: .notice--warning}
+This guide is for Xenoblade title(s) released on the Nintendo Wii, which means this guide only applies to the original Xenoblade game on Wii.

 Extracting basic models from Xenoblade 1(Wii)
 You can use either Brawlcrate or brresviewer to extract models.
 Brresviewer is the only way to extract animations.
 Brawlcrate link [https://github.com/soopercool101/BrawlCrate/releases/]